tc39/proposal-temporal/docs/README.md

 ### **Temporal.Instant**

 A `Temporal.Instant` represents a fixed point in time, without regard to calendar or location.
-For a human-readable local calendar date or clock time, use a `Temporal.TimeZone` and `Temporal.Calendar` to obtain a `Temporal.LocalDateTime` or `Temporal.DateTime`.
+For a human-readable local calendar date or clock time, use a `Temporal.TimeZone` and `Temporal.Calendar` to obtain a `Temporal.ZonedDateTime` or `Temporal.DateTime`.

 See [Temporal.Instant Documentation](./instant.md) for detailed documentation.

-### **Temporal.LocalDateTime**
+### **Temporal.ZonedDateTime**

-_NOTE: this type is not checked into the polyfill yet, but is planned to land in early October 2020._
+_NOTE: this type is not checked into the polyfill yet, but is planned to land in late October 2020._

-A `Temporal.LocalDateTime` is a time-zone-aware, calendar-aware date/time type that represents a real event that has happened (or will happen) at a particular instant in a real place on Earth.
+A `Temporal.ZonedDateTime` is a timezone-aware, calendar-aware date/time type that represents a real event that has happened (or will happen) at a particular instant from the perspective of a particular region on Earth.
 This type is optimized for use cases that require a time zone, including DST-safe arithmetic and interoperability with RFC 5545 (iCalendar).

-As the broadest `Temporal` type, `Temporal.LocalDateTime` can be considered a combination of `Temporal.TimeZone`, `Temporal.Instant`, and `Temporal.DateTime` (which includes `Temporal.Calendar`).
+As the broadest `Temporal` type, `Temporal.ZonedDateTime` can be considered a combination of `Temporal.TimeZone`, `Temporal.Instant`, and `Temporal.DateTime` (which includes `Temporal.Calendar`).

-See [Temporal.LocalDateTime Documentation](./localdatetime.md) for detailed documentation.
+See [Temporal.ZonedDateTime Documentation](./zoneddatetime.md) for detailed documentation.

 ### **Temporal.Date**